mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 ---

 **question**: Consider a k-armed bandit problem with k=4 actions, denoted 1,2,3 and 4.
 Consider applying this problem to a bandit algorithm using epsilon-greedy action selection, sample-average action-value estimates, and initial estimates of Q1(a)=4 for all.
 Suppose the initial sequence of actions and reward is A1=1, R1=-2, A2=1, R2=2, A3=2, R3=2, A4=1, R4=-1, A5=2, R5=1.
 On some of these steps the epsilon case may have occurred, causing an action to be selected at random.
-On which time step this definitely occurred? a) t2,t4 b) t3,t4 c) t2,t4 d) t1,t2
+On which time step this definitely occurred?

+- a) t2,t4
+- b) t3,t4
+- c) t2,t4
+- d) t1,t2

 answer:

 ---

-**question**: Which feature of the dataset would be selected by the 1R algorithm? a) F1 b) F2 c) F3
+**question**: Which feature of the dataset would be selected by the 1R algorithm?

 | Instance | F1  | F2  | F3  | Class |
 | -------- | --- | --- | --- | ----- |